Native Son (1951 film): Reception

 Shechtman wrote that, in regards to the initial U.S. distribution, "Reviewers and theatre owners were encouraged to receive it as tawdry entertainment, and most did."
 Chenal stated "We presented a perfectly massacred version of the film and they have the right to review it."
 A review in an African American newspaper described the edited film as being similar to The Birth of a Nation; the review stated that the film was "leaving the audience with no choice but to condemn" Bigger due to omission of key characteristics.

 The 1951 review in The New York Times described the film as "a sincere but strangely unconvincing film".
 The reviewer added "The stature of Native Son has been reduced with this exposure of film".
+That same review described many of the actors as also being "amateurish".

 Media studies professor Thy Phu stated that the film was "a commercial and critical disaster".
 Film historian Aljean Harmetz wrote in The New York Times that the 1951 film was "criticized as amateurish and melodramatic".